mostafaolyai/permission-system/README.md

   - We could create `DockerFile` to simple run (project is simple and we just need to run MongoDB)
   - We could create `DockerCompose` to simple run (project is simple and we just need to run MongoDB)
   - We could create `Test with Jest`, but i didn't see to do that inside the task explanation.
+  - We could create `Const Value`, for @InputType and @ObjectType names.
+  - ...

 ## Project setup